zijianlew/zijianlew.github.io/teaching.md

 ---
 ## CS4075: Evaluating & Producing Campaign Results

 This course equips students with the methods to evaluate the effectiveness of a communication campaign, from the planning stage to the post-campaign stage.
-There is a focus on quasi-experimental methods and crafting good questions.
+There is an emphasis on quasi-experimental methods and crafting good questions.

 ---

 ## CS4042: Advanced Research Methods

 This course introduces students to social science experiments and content analyses.
-Topics such as measurement, study design, data analysis, and result interpretation/reporting are covered.
+Topics such as measurement, study design, data analysis, and result interpretation/reporting are also covered.

+---

+## CS4037: Audience Research Methods

+This course focuses on surveys and focus groups, and includes — among other things — study design,  measurement, making statistical inferences, thematizing interview data, and reporting results.

 ---